I.e. how we collect data, for which purposes, how we store data and how you can exercise your rights.

-We process personal data for the delivery of products and services, customer communication, customer and interest group management, development and analysis, sales and marketing (both our own and, in some cases, third-party products and services) and development of products and services.
+We process personal data for the delivery of products and services, customer communication, customer and interest group management, development and analysis, sales, marketing and research (both our own and, in some cases, third-party products and services) and development of products and services.

 The Controller processes the personal data of the data subjects for the following purposes (for one or more purposes simultaneously):